azrulhasni/keymico/README.md

 -   SSH to Host1

--   Setup the environment variables as per the paragraph above for Host1
+-   Make sure we have created the appropriate users  and we have setup the environment variables as per the paragraph above for Host1

 -   Download CockroachDB